-The spatial turn in the sociology of sport emerged through the influential research conducted by Bale (1993).
-Bale drew upon Foucault's concept of the panopticon (Foucault, 2008) to unravel the role of the modern stadium as a space for exercising disciplinary and regulatory power.
-According to Bale, the transformations in spatial organization within sporting activities are intertwined with the process of "civilizing society," wherein control and surveillance have become more sophisticated, gradually diminishing the explicit use of direct force.
-In a similar vein, Fusco (2006) explored how the architecture and geography of abjection in sports arenas serve as mechanisms for surveillance and regulation of gender, desire, and body dimensions, while simultaneously reconstructing material and subjective subjectivities.)סובייקטיביות מטריאלית ותודעתית)
+The spatial turn in the sociology of sport was influenced by Bale (1993), who drew upon Foucault's concept of the panopticon (Foucault, 2008) to unravel the role of the modern stadium as a space for exercising disciplinary and regulatory power.
+According to Bale, transformations in spatial organization within sporting activities are intertwined with the process of "civilizing society," wherein control and surveillance have become more sophisticated, gradually diminishing the explicit use of direct force.
+In a similar vein, Fusco (2006) explored how the architecture and geography of abjection in sports arenas serve as mechanisms for the surveillance and regulation of gender, desire, and body dimensions, while simultaneously reconstructing material and subjective subjectivities.

-Drawing on feminist and post-structuralist geographical approaches, additional body of knowledge has explored the social construction of space in sports as both a shaping mechanism and a challenge to power dynamics related to gender, class, sexuality, and race.
-These studies have placed considerable attention on the "politics of the body," which manifests in tangible social and physical spaces.
-For example, Johnston's (1998) research on women bodybuilders examines how hegemonic forces operate within gym environments, transforming them into sites of discipline, shaping, and cultural regulation of identities.
-Heim LaFrombois (2019) investigates the influence of the gendered nature of public space on female cyclists' participation in Chicago, highlighting intersecting factors.
-Yearwood (2018) explores the intersectionality of space and race in relation to black athletes on predominantly white campuses, revealing entrenched structural racism that manifests in expectations of high physicality and endurance both within and beyond sports settings.
-Van Ingen (2004) analyzes emerging forms of resistance within a homosexual running club in Toronto and their impact on urban gender, sexuality, and leisure.
+Drawing on feminist and post-structuralist geographical approaches, additional research has explored the social construction of space in sports as a shaping mechanism and a challenge to power dynamics related to gender, class, sexuality, and race.
+These studies have placed considerable attention on the "politics of the body," which manifests itself in social and physical spaces.
+For example, Johnston's (1998) research on women bodybuilders examines how hegemonic forces operate within gyms, transforming them into sites of discipline, shaping, and cultural regulation of identities.
+Heim LaFrombois (2019) investigates how the gendered nature of public space has impacted female cyclists' participation in Chicago.
+Yearwood (2018) explores the intersectionality of space and race in relation to black athletes on predominantly white campuses, revealing entrenched structural racism resulting in expectations of high physicality both within and beyond sports settings.
+Van Ingen (2004), meanwhile, analyzes emerging forms of resistance within a Toronto homosexual running club and their impact on urban gender, sexuality, and leisure.

-The research objective
+Research Objective

 These studies highlight the centrality of space and the body within space as arenas for the production, change, and reconfiguration of social relations and identities.
-In this article, I contribute to this literature and seek to add two underexplored dimensions: firstly, by expanding the discussion on the relationship between space and gender in the context of women's sports in Israel, and secondly, by focusing on the phenomenological perspective of female athletes themselves.
+In this article, I seek to add two underexplored dimensions to this discussion: firstly, by expanding the discussion on the relationship between space and gender in women's sports in Israel, and secondly, by focusing on the phenomenological perspective of female athletes themselves.

 METHOD

-The study draws on semi-structured in-depth interviews, informed by the understanding that this is the most suitable method to make participants' experiences accessible, allowing them to construct a meaningful "story" out of their emic perspective, while simultaneously enabling us to identify recurring themes and meaningful patterns (Denzin and Lincoln 1998).

-The interviews lasted, on average of 1.5 hours.
-To facilitate systematic content analysis while keeping flexibility and spontaneity on the part of the interviewees, we structured the interviews around common questions relating to why, when and how they entered the endurance sports arena and what it meant to them, but left significant place for the interviewees’ own narratives regarding topics of their choice about space, identity, difficulties, self-image, body image, work, family ties, relationships, and friendship.
-All the interviews were conducted transcribed by the author.
-Based on grounded theory principles (Denzin and Lincoln 1998), our content analysis led to the identification of the central themes and guided our theoretical conceptualization around notions of “transitions”, "material transitions" and "symbolic transitions", “embodied experiences" and “doing and undoing gender”.
+The study draws on semi-structured in-depth interviews.
+The interviews lasted on average 1.5 hours.
+To facilitate systematic content analysis while keeping the interviewees spontaneous, we structured the interviews around common questions relating to why, when and how they began doing endurance sports and what it meant to them, but left room for their own narratives regarding space, identity, difficulties, self-image, body image, work, family ties, relationships, and friendship.
+The interviews were conducted and transcribed by the author.
+Based on grounded theory principles (Denzin and Lincoln 1998), our content analysis led to the identification of the central themes and guided our theoretical conceptualization around notions of “transitions,” "material transitions" and "symbolic transitions," “embodied experiences" and “doing and undoing gender.”